 |Biofumigant Mustards||Several commercial varieties exist; types with high glucosinolate content should be chosen (for example Mighty Mustard or Kodiak).
 Can be planted in late summer with enough irrigation.
 Must be mowed and tilled into the soil for maximum biofumigant effect.
 Not a host for AMF.||5–10|

-** This list is not meant to be exhaustive of all cover crops or companion crops that are appropriate for the Southeast.
+** This list is not meant to be exhaustive of all cover crops or companion crops that are appropriate for the South.
 Consult your local extension personnel for specific information on species, seeding rate, and other considerations for your specific region.

 † Sunn hemp (Crotalaria juncea L) is restricted from being sold or planted in some southern states, check with your local extension office and state department of agriculture to determine availability.